Biosecurity is essential for the health of your livestock, pasture, crops and lifestyle.

 Chilean Needlegrass is one of the most serious pest plants in Hawke’s Bay.
 HBRC is part of a nationwide campaign to limit the spread.

-Chilean needle grass (Nassella neesiana) is a Total Control (Occupier Responsibility) Pest Plant in the Hawke’s Bay Regional Council Regional Pest Management Strategy 2013.
+Chilean needle grass (Nassella neesiana) is a Total Control (Occupier Responsibility) Pest Plant in the Hawke’s Bay Regional Council Regional Pest Management Plan 2018-2018.
 This is an invasive weed that out-competes productive pasture grasses and takes over large areas if left uncontrolled.
 Its seeds have a sharp, needle like tip which attaches easily to stock and can penetrate skin and muscle.
 This can cause painful abscesses for the animal, and can lead to downgrading of pelts, meat or wool.
 The seed can also injure horses and dogs.
 It is unpalatable to stock when it is seeding (November to January), reducing the stock carrying capacity on a property.

 Disclaimers and Copyright